Mokayed/System-Integration-Mini-Project-EIP/README.md

   The topic part has to do with getting a list of food-categories and then filter the larger amount of data into a smaller chosen amount of data by using a routing_key.

-  The rpc part follows the business process model and has to do with first picking a food category, then picking a food and then finally pay/not pay.
+  The RPC part follows the business process model and has to do with first picking a food category, then picking a food and then finally pay/not pay.

   this application processes a larger of amount of data in CSV and JSON format.

-  <h5>Technical Features</5>
+  <h2>Technical Features</h2>

   <ul>
   <li>message broker: rabbitMQ</li>
   <li>programming language: java 11</li>